kein-1/UniShop/README.md

 - Issues with maintaining the cart items if the user cancels the transaction.
 Currently I have it setup so that the request.session.items (the cart items) will clear once the checkout button is clicked (post request)
 - Filters to the products page
+- Cookies/Sessions are working perfectly fine on localhost but when I deployed it, it resets with each request and hence no shopping cart value is maintained.
+I am thinking this is a CORS error
+- Stripe API works only in local dev testing

 ### Supplementary NPM Packages